Lucky Day (Doctor Who): Development

 McTighe developed the Shreek from his childhood fears of dog-like creatures in darkness.
 The conceptual idea was based on a terrifying "four-legged, creeping animal" that had a desire to hunt and could not be reasoned with.
 Prior to that, the Shreek were first mentioned in Caged, a 2024 Doctor Who novel by Una McCormack.
 A number of Easter egg references to past episodes and popular culture were included in Lucky Day as well.
-It is a "Doctor-light" episode, a term within the programme to describe instalments which feature the Doctor minimally.
+The episode is a "Doctor-light", a term used to describe instalments of the programme which feature the Doctor minimally.
 Davies stated this required them to find "inventive ways" to include the Doctor, one of which is a flashback to an unseen story set during the previous series.
 The Doctor's scene with Conrad at the end of the episode takes place before the Doctor meets Belinda Chandra, revealing how the Doctor had prior knowledge of her in "The Robot Revolution".
 The read-through for "Lucky Day" took place at Wolf Studios Wales on 7 November 2023, with attendees noting a unique atmosphere due to unaware cast members' response to Conrad's reveal as a villain.

 Casting

 The episode starred Millie Gibson (left) and Jonah Hauer-King (right; both pictured in 2024) as Ruby Sunday and Conrad Clark.

-Millie Gibson returns as outgoing series regular and former companion Ruby Sunday.
+Millie Gibson returns as former companion Ruby Sunday.
 It was the first of three appearances that Gibson makes during the fifteenth series, as well as her first appearance since the 2024 Christmas special, "Joy to the World".
 In July 2024, at the Doctor Who San Diego Comic-Con panel, it was officially announced that Jonah Hauer-King had been cast in a role that would be involved in Ruby's character arc.
 Further details later revealed that Hauer-King would portray Conrad, a podcaster and Ruby's boyfriend.
 Following the episode's broadcast, Gibson revealed in an interview that Hauer-King's character would also appear later on in the series.

 Ncuti Gatwa and Varada Sethu also make brief appearances as the fifteenth incarnation of the Doctor and his companion, Belinda Chandra, respectively.
 Paul Jerricho, who plays Alfie in the story, previously held the role of the Castellan in "The Five Doctors" (1983).
 Lachele Carl reprised her role as newsreader Trinity Wells.
 Alex Jones appears as herself, a Welsh presenter on The One Show interviewing Conrad.
 The remainder of the guest cast includes Jemma Redgrave, Ruth Madeley, Michelle Greenidge, Angela Wynter, Alexander Devrient, and Anita Dobson as Kate Lethbridge-Stewart, Shirley Bingham, Carla and Cherry Sunday, Colonel Christofer Ibrahim, and Mrs Flood respectively.
 Nicholas Briggs is also featured in a voice role as the Vlinx.